uccser/cs-field-guide/text/en/chapters/data-representation.md

 ### Representing negative numbers in practice

-The binary number representation we have looked at so far only allows us to represent positive number.
-In practice, we will want to be able to represent negative numbers as well, such as when the amount of money earned goes to a negative amount, or the temperature falls below zero.
+The binary number representation we have looked at so far allows us to represent positive numbers only.
+In practice, we will want to be able to represent negative numbers as well, such as when the balance of an account goes to a negative amount, or the temperature falls below zero.
 In our normal representation of base 10 numbers, we represent negative numbers by putting a minus sign in front of the number.
 But in binary, is it this simple?

-We will look at two possible approaches: Adding a simple sign bit, much like we do for decimal, and then a special system called Two's Complement.
+We will look at two possible approaches: Adding a simple sign bit, much like we do for decimal, and then a more useful system called Two's Complement.

 #### Using a simple sign bit

 On a computer we don’t have minus signs for numbers (it doesn't work very well to use the text based one when representing a number because you can't do arithmetic on characters), but we can do it by allocating one extra bit, called a *sign* bit, to represent the minus sign.
-Just like with decimal numbers, we should use the leftmost bit as the sign bit --- when the sign bit is set to “0”, that means the number is positive and when the sign bit is set to “1”, the number is negative (just as if there were a minus sign in front of it).
+Just like with decimal numbers, we put the negative indicator on the left of the number --- when the sign bit is set to “0”, that means the number is positive and when the sign bit is set to “1”, the number is negative (just as if there were a minus sign in front of it).

 For example, if we wanted to represent the number **41** using 7 bits along with an additional bit that is the sign bit (to give a total of 8 bits), we would represent it by **00101001**.
 The first bit is a 0, meaning the number is positive, then the remaining 7 bits give **41**, meaning the number is **+41**.
 If we wanted to make **-59**, this would be **10111011**.
-The first bit is a 1, meaning the number is negative, and then the remaining 7 bits give **59**, meaning the number is **-59**.
+The first bit is a 1, meaning the number is negative, and then the remaining 7 bits represent **59**, meaning the number is **-59**.

 {panel type="challenge" summary="Representing negative numbers with sign bit"}
 Using 8 bits as described above (one for the sign, and 7 for the actual number), what would be the binary representations for 1, -1, -8, 34, -37, -88, and 102?